 When (or if) you do ever decide to decorate your little personal space: make it yours with posters, photos and personal bits and pieces.
 It doesn’t have to be absolutely plastered with your most personal possessions, but little things that remind you of home can be a great comfort… And most freshers suffer from homesickness far more than they let on.
 But this way, if you’re ever having a bad day, you can retreat to your you-space.
 Below are some of the more popular posters we’ve found to be trending and make for a great addition to the room.

 Okay, so your bedroom is looking great, quite possibly the best at the university and you’re keeping it neat and tidy, but what about creating some fun?
 Board games like Scrabble or Monopoly might be out the window- bear in mind, you have to get along with the people you’re living with for the next few years- so what about a dart board?
 Darts are the perfect game for a social get together, and it’s just as good if you’re bored alone.
 Shopping for a quality dart board is relatively easy.
-Read reviews, research the product well, and check the return options just in-case something doesn’t turn out right.
+Reading reviews, researching the product well, and checking the return options just in-case something doesn’t turn out right, all of which we’ve done nicely for you!